setanicholas/portfolio/README.md

 **File**: [`search_restlet.js`](https://github.com/setanicholas/portfolio/blob/main/assets/suitescript/search_restlet.js)

-This NetSuite RESTlet efficiently retrieves and transforms complex financial data by dynamically executing a predefined saved search and aggregating the results into a structured JSON format.
+This NetSuite RESTlet retrieves and transforms complex financial data by dynamically executing a predefined saved search and aggregating the results into a structured JSON format.
 By implementing error handling and pagination, it ensures scalability, reliability, and seamless integration with external systems or reporting tools.

 ---